abhinandanramesh/Android-Notification-using-Google-Cloud-Messaging/README.md

 To create only the backend for an existing android app, refer to https://developers.google.com/eclipse/docs/endpoints-create-fromandroid

+Tweak the allowed number of users parameter in the gcmdemoapp-AppEngine/src/com/gcmdemoapp/MessageEndPoint.java class.
+Currently, I have configured the allowed number of users to 100.
+1000 is the limit however though.

-Add annotations for the cloud end points as desired.
+Add annotations for the cloud end points as needed.